 Mental Illness Awareness Week

 Each year, millions of Americans face the reality of living with a mental health condition.
 However, mental illness affects everyone directly or indirectly through family, friends or coworkers.
 Despite mental illnesses’ reach and prevalence, stigma and misunderstanding are also, unfortunately, widespread.

-During the first full week of October, NAMI and participants across the country are raising awareness of mental illness.
-Each year we fight stigma, provide support, educate the public and advocate for equal care.
-Each year, the movement grows stronger.
+That is why each year, during the first week of October, NAMI and participants across the country raise awareness of mental illness.
+Each year, we educate the public, fight stigma and provide support.
+And each year, our movement grows stronger.